Akliph/CompSciProjects/README.md

-These are my compsci projects for school
+These are my comp sci projects for school